 Aragonese Angevine Castle: Gaeta’s History

 Gaeta played an important role in Italian military history.
 Its foundation and the building of the first fortifications can be traced back to Roman times.
-Traces of the period are still visible today and are an integral part of the town's landscape, like the mausoleum of Lucius Munatius Plancus, a Roman general from the 1st century BC.
+Traces of the period are still visible today and are an integral part of the town’s landscape, like the mausoleum of Lucius Munatius Plancus, a Roman general from the 1st century BC.
 The mausoleum is located at the top of Monte Orlando.
 The fortifications of the town were strengthened and extended in the 15th century.
 Over the years several changes were made to the structure of the castle.
 The entire structure is spread over an area of around 14,100 sq meters.
-Today Gaeta is a very well known tourist spot, a seaport and the base for NATO.
+Today beach vacations in Gaeta are getting really popular, a seaport, and the base for NATO.

 History of the Castle

 It is not very clear exactly when the castle had originally been built but according to most historians, the castle might have been constructed during the 6th century during the Gothic Wars or later in the 7th century in order to guard the town from the Lombards.
 The first documents which mention the castle talk about the decision of Frederick II from Hohenstaufen to strengthen the castle in the year 1233.
 He had stayed in Gaeta and in the castle on several occasions due to its strategic location during the period of his struggle against the papacy.

 The current structure of the castle consists of two different buildings.
 The Angevine is in the lower part of the castle and dates back to the rule of House of Anjou in the area.
 The Aragonese part is on the top which was built on the orders of the Emperor Charles V along with the other fortifications.
 With the building of these fortifications, Gaeta became one of the best fortified castles in central Italy.